 Checking for duplicate content on your website is a must in an SEO strategy.
-Start by verifying that the domain uses canonical relationship, that is, using the 301 redirect between yourdomain.com to www.yourdomain.com or vice versa, while you are doing this, check the pages with http and https.
+Start by verifying that the domain uses a canonical relationship, that is, using the 301 redirects between yourdomain.com to www.yourdomain.com or vice versa, while you are doing this, check the pages with HTTP and HTTPS.
 Now, for checking the content itself, you can use inurl: yourdomain.com and name: yourdomain.com in the search engine.

 Sitemap & Robots.txt files are essential to make search engines read your site properly.
 Use the Webmasters Tools tool to check them and have your canonical pages identified in the Sitemap.

 Check all the redirects made on your site and if they were done correctly.
 Using the Live HTTP Headers plug-in can help you at this point where many errors can happen, both in your CMS and in your hosting.

 This is to know how many links your pages have, but that’s fine, Google advises you to use a maximum of 100 links per page.
 Try to make good use of anchor texts in your internal links, providing in this way information with which your “linked” pages speak.

 Knowing which sites are linked to yours is essential to a good SEO strategy.
 They will positively or negatively influence your competitors.
 Enjoying good quality links and reducing those with bad reputations will be your goal when acquiring this type of information.